THEME: #256 DOSA DEN

 - For the Fermented version, one can soak whole ragi or finger millet overnight along with urad dal and grind to a smooth paste.
 The batter is then allowed to ferment for 6-8 hours.
 If you don’t have whole ragi or finger millet like me then its possible to use ragi or finger millet flour.

-I prefer the fermented batter dosa so I soaked urad dal with some fenugreek for 6 hours.
-Ground the soaked dal along with fenugreek to a fine paste and added the ragi flour.
+On the whole, I prefer the fermented batter dosa so I soaked urad dal with some fenugreek for 6 hours.
+Thereafter, ground the soaked dal along with fenugreek to a fine paste and added the ragi flour.
 This mixture was then allowed to ferment overnight.

 Ingredients Required for Ragi Dosa:

 - Urad dal – split black gram.
 I use either one with the skin or without, depending on which one is available.
 Urad dal on grinding becomes naturally fluffy which in turn helps the batter to be light and fluffy.

 - Fenugreek Seeds – did you know that fenugreek seeds, methi or methi dana has the ability to attract wild yeast present in the air?
 The presence of wild yeast helps the process of fermentation.

 - Salt – there is a controversy whether salt should be added before or after fermentation.
 I usually add it before fermentation so that the fermented batter doesn’t have to be mixed too much.